andrew1024/scapy-lab/lab.md

 ### The `pkt_callback()` function

-The `pkt_callback()` function is the most important part of the script in this exercise; this function is called by the `sniff()` function whenever it captures a packet.
+The `pkt_callback()` function is the most important part of the script in this exercise; the function is called by Scapy's `sniff()` function.
+The *pkt* argument for the function is Scapy's representation of the packet that the `sniff()` function passes whenever it calls `pkt_callback()`.
-As you can see, the function simply contains the `pass` keyword which results in the function doing nothing.
+As you can see in the script, the function simply contains the `pass` keyword which results in the function doing nothing with the packet.

-Change the `pkt_callback()` function to the following:
+Begin by changing the `pkt_callback()` function of the script to the following:

 ```python
 def pkt_callback(pkt):